Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If a sedative is given, your child may be taken to a recovery room.
-It may take 1–2 hours for the medication to wear off.
+It may take 1 or 2 hours for the medicine to wear off.

 Unless told not to, your child can return to his or her normal routine and diet right away.